apache/nuttx/configs/sama5d4-ek/README.txt

   configuration options.
 The SAMA5D44 supports two different 10/100Base-T Ethernet MAC peripherals.

+    NOTE:  See the "kludge" for EMAC that is documented in the To-Do list at the end of this README file.

   ------------------------------ ------------------- -------------------------
   SAMA5D4 PIO                    SAMA5D4-MB          KSZ8081RNB
   ------------------------------ ------------------- -------------------------